Mera Peak 6461m/21,198ft

-2013 update: There are now lodges at every place up to and including Khare.
+There are now lodges at every place up to and including Khare, open during the main seasons from early March into late May, and late September to early December.
 These are useful but plan carefully during the peak October and November season as lodges will completely fill.

 Jamie wrote "Trekking in the Everest Region" (currently in its 5th edition) and runs Project Himalaya, this site.

-I would also recommend my friend Mark Horrell's Mera Peak discussion.
+I also recommend my friend Mark Horrell's Mera Peak discussion.

 Why is this picture useful?
 Read on!
 Day two of the trek and picture of us, 4 'members' and the core crew: sirdar (top: main guide), one sherpa (general helper), 3 kitchen boy-sherpas, one "stove boy" and our cook.
 Nice small team?
 Hang on, none of the porters are here, and we had 14 of them to start with.
 Moral: an expedition involves a lot of people!